 Funded by: Innovate UK

-The project addresses how AI can reduce public trust in online information and specifically focuses on developing a tool to evaluate information pollution on social media.
+The project addresses how AI can reduce public trust in information online and specifically focuses on developing a tool to evaluate and reduce information pollution on social media.

 Contrary to public opinion, young people care about their personal data and want a digital world more transparent, a digital world they can trust.
 For example, little is known about how Amazon is able to tailor advertise...